vikingnoble/Azure-Data-Platform/Lab/Lab2/Lab2.md

 12. Repeat the process to create another Copy Data Activity, this time to copy taxi location lookup data from MDWResources to your SQL Data Warehouse.

-13. From the Activities panel, type “Copy Data” in the search box.
+13. From the Activities panel, type “**Copy Data**” in the search box.
 Drag the Copy Data activity on to the design surface.

 14. Select the Copy Data activity and enter the following details:
     <br>- **General > Name**: Copy Taxi Location Lookup